t-jager/t-jager.github.io/index.md

 Fax: +49-5251/60-6414<br/>
 <br/>
 If you want to send me encrypted e-mail, then please use my [PGP key](7443C884.asc).<br/>
 Alternatively, you can use my [keybase.io](https://keybase.io/encrypt#tjager) site.
-Keep in mind, though, that then the keybase.io *may* be able to read your message.<br/>
+Keep in mind, though, that the keybase.io *may* be able to read your message.<br/>

 ## Publications